 Head-to-head Product Comparisons

 When it comes to price, your best deals are the 38” black acoustic bundle and the Rogue RA-090.
-Both of these in turn have a price point $36.94* and $69.99*, making them the most affordable.
-In terms of overall value, the Fender Squier bundle is the best overall deal- you are getting a medium quality beginner guitar plus all of the extras for $139.99*.
+Both of these in turn have a price point Currently Not Available* and Currently Not Available*, making them the most affordable.
+In terms of overall value, the Fender Squier bundle is the best overall deal- you are getting a medium quality beginner guitar plus all of the extras for Currently Not Available*.
 The Jasmine and Yamaha guitars are higher priced, knocking them out of consideration if value is priority one.

 Quality wise, the Jasmine S35 and the Yamaha FG700S knock the other three out of the park.
 Both the 38” black and the Rogue are the cheapest quality guitars, built for mass production and sale to total beginners with no frame of reference.
 In The Fender Squier is a decent beginner instrument but not nearly as durable as the Jasmine and Yamaha and lacking the tone of both of them.